weakhoes/DarkSpy-Loader-UI-Paste/README.md

 - Injection Code And HWID Code And DLL Code Pasted From SimpleLoader

-- Redesign And Code Additons By Krypto On FunDip#6446/Me
+- Pasted UI And Code Additons By Krypto On FunDip#6446/Me

 - This Is An Open Source Project I Don't Care What You Do With This Source You Can Sell It Or Whatever